sputnik2019/linux-next/Documentation/PCI/endpoint/pci-ntb-howto.rst

 --------------

 In order for the endpoint device to establish a link with the host, the _start_ field should be populated with '1'.
-For NTB, both the PCIe endpoint controllers should establish link with the host::
+For NTB, both the PCI endpoint controllers should establish link with the host::

-        #echo 1 > controllers/2900000.pcie-ep/start
+	# echo 1 > controllers/2900000.pcie-ep/start
-        #echo 1 > controllers/2910000.pcie-ep/start
+	# echo 1 > controllers/2910000.pcie-ep/start

 RootComplex Device